-The increase in estrogen is also linked to International Journal of Environmental Research and Public Health “The More Fertile, the More Creative: Changes in Women’s Creative Potential across the Ovulatory Cycle” View Source —what a great time to be alive!
+The increase in estrogen is also linked to higher creativity International Journal of Environmental Research and Public Health “The More Fertile, the More Creative: Changes in Women’s Creative Potential across the Ovulatory Cycle” View Source —what a great time to be alive!

 The closer you get to ovulation, the higher your estrogen and testosterone levels rise.
 This will increase your stamina.
 Once you’re done bleeding, try some light cardio workouts like running or hiking.